De-Risking

 That's what makes this work.
 A risk taxonomy that maps to your actual technology.
 Governance requirements that your engineers can implement without interpretation.
 Board assurance that is technically honest, and a board who are confident in having those conversations.

 At SingularityNET I built safety frameworks for frontier AGI systems.
-At nib I'm operationalising ISO 42001 and NIST AI RMF through governance boards, LLM evaluation pipelines, and agentic observability infrastructure - sitting with engineers to work through exactly how guardrails land in their stack, and sitting with the risk committee to explain what that means in terms they can act on.
+At nib I'm operationalising ISO 42001 and NIST AI RMF through governance boards, LLM evaluation pipelines, and agentic observability infrastructure, working with engineers on exactly how guardrails land in their stack and with the risk committee on what that means in terms they can act on.

 Thinking on the frontier.